Entry on Duty

 The best way to assure that your retirement income meets your needs is to start investing in the Thrift Savings Plan at the beginning of your Federal service, and to continue to do so throughout your career.
 It is particularly important for higher-paid employees to save enough through the TSP since Social Security replaces a smaller percentage of the income of higher-paid workers than it does for lower-paid workers.
 You may contribute up to the maximum annual amount permitted by Internal Revenue Service regulations, currently $17,500 percent of your basic pay.

-• Voluntary Separation Incentive Payments
+• DS-7664, Voluntary Separation Incentive Payments

 • Check the applicable box, sign and date.